How do I get started?

 A: You will not know for sure until you enter your trip information and confirm your trip.
 We post summary information about trips around the world but that will only give you a broad indication of our current coverage.
 The best way to find out is to enter your trip and see your personal match-list.
 If you are the first traveler in your area, then other travelers in your area will see your trip when they register.
 You are also free to delete your trip any time.

-Where is my registration confirmation code?
+Where is my email confirmation code?

-A: Whenever you enter or change your email address, we send a confirmation email immediately, containing a Registration Confirmation Code, to the email address you entered with your trip information.
+A: Whenever you enter or change your email address, we send a confirmation email immediately, containing an Email Confirmation Code, to the email address you entered with your trip information.
 Check your email for that confirmation email, it should be there as soon as you do your next email 'send/receive session'.
 If you don't receive it, then there are two possiblities: One, you did not enter your correct email address into our system.
 Go back into the system, correct your email address, and check again for the confirmation email.
 Two, a spam filter on your computer or on your network has re-directed our confirmation email to a spam folder.
 In this case, or if you have any other problem with the confirmation email, please just send us an email and we will gladly help you further.

 Why do I see too many matches, or no matches at all?